Category: Essays

 St. Hilary of Poitiers

-Today’s perception of Christianity in America is that of a hate-filled group of racists that are too stupid to take a vaccine.
+Today’s perception of Christianity in America is that of a hate-filled group of racists that are too stupid to take a vaccine, and expect the world to end any minute.
 A title that many so-called Christians have rightfully earned for themselves.
 This doesn’t represent Christianity any more than the other extremes do, though, and even atheists know this.
 There is a real standard we are called to meet as Christians, and much of this country has fallen short.
 It doesn’t mean that God isn’t who he said he is, and it doesn’t move the bar of accountability for those that profess to be Christian.
 There are countless people who are not of this stereotype, who strive to love and to do good, who won’t judge you, and who try their best to walk out a life worthy of the Christian faith.

 Read More